An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Discussion and conclusions

 \subsection{Best known convergence rates}

-In the setting of \cref{section : Proximal Bundle algorithm method rate}, the analysis of Liang and Monteiro \cite{LiangMonteiro2023} provides an $\cO(\epsilon^{-2}\log(1/{\epsilon}))$ iteration complexity.
-It is worth noting that in the regime where $n \gg \frac{1}{\epsilon}$ (which corresponds to high-dimensional settings or low-accuracy scenarios), the rate given in \cref{theorem: bundle complexity 1/epsilon log(epsilon)} and the analysis of Liang and Monteiro may be tighter than that of \cref{{thm: 1/e convergence when g is smooth}}.
+In the setting of \Cref{section : Proximal Bundle algorithm method rate}, the analysis of Liang and Monteiro \cite{LiangMonteiro2023} provides an $\cO(\epsilon^{-2}(\log\epsilon^{-1}))$ iteration complexity.
+It is worth noting that in the regime where $n \gg {\epsilon}^{-1}$ (which corresponds to high-dimensional settings or low-accuracy scenarios), the rate given in \Cref{theorem: bundle complexity 1/epsilon log(epsilon)} and the analysis of Liang and Monteiro may be tighter than that of \Cref{{thm: 1/e convergence when g is smooth}}.

-\cref{{thm: 1/e convergence when g is smooth}} builds upon \cite{lacostejulien2015global}, which demonstrates a geometry-dependent rate of $\cO\left(D^2\gamma^{-2}\log\left(1/{\epsilon}\right)\right)$ for some Frank-Wolfe variants on polyhedral sets.
-When the problem must be solved with high accuracy ($\epsilon\ll 1/n$), their result is more favorable than the previously known, dimension-independent, rate of $\cO({1}/{\epsilon})$ for general closed convex sets.
+\Cref{{thm: 1/e convergence when g is smooth}} builds upon \cite{lacostejulien2015global}, which demonstrates a geometry-dependent rate of $\cO\left(D^2\gamma^{-2}(\log\epsilon^{-1})\right)$ for some FW variants on polyhedral sets.
+When the problem must be solved with high accuracy ($\epsilon\ll n^{-1}$), their result is more favorable than the previously known, dimension-independent, rate of $\cO({\epsilon}^{-1})$ for general closed convex sets.
 Likewise, our geometry-dependent rate is a substantial progress and reveals favorable convergence behavior of MPB-FA for seeking high-accuracy solutions for a broad class of convex composite nonsmooth problems.

-The improved the dependence on $\epsilon$ given in \cref{thm: 1/e convergence when g is smooth} is possible at the cost of including geometry-dependent constants that can be arbitrarily large and supposing that $f$ is piecewise linear and $g$ is smooth.
+The improved {complexity} given in \Cref{thm: 1/e convergence when g is smooth} is possible at the cost of including geometry-dependent constants that can be arbitrarily large and supposing that $f$ is piecewise linear and $g$ is smooth.
 From a dual perspective, this trade-off in dimension dependence for improved complexity in terms of $\epsilon$ is made possible by the structure of problem \eqref{problem: Dual}.
 It remains an open question whether a Frank-Wolfe-type algorithm with a similar trade-off can be designed when the feasible region is a general compact convex set.
-More generally, problem \eqref{problem: Dual} is a strongly convex but nonsmooth problem for which none of the classic Frank-Wolfe variants is well suited.
-Designing a Frank-Wolfe type method with an $\cO(1/{\epsilon})$ convergence rate for problems like \eqref{problem: Dual} (nonsmooth, strongly-convex) was recently identified as an open problem in \cite{asgari2023projectionfree}.
+More generally, problem \eqref{problem: Dual} is a strongly convex but nonsmooth problem for which none of the classical Frank-Wolfe variants {are well suited}.
+Designing a Frank-Wolfe type method with an $\cO(\epsilon^{-1})$ convergence rate for problems like \eqref{problem: Dual} (nonsmooth, strongly-convex) was recently identified as an open problem in \cite{asgari2023projectionfree}.